0400H/nvcc4jupyter/README.md

 # nvcc4jupyter

-This is an adaptation of the nvcc4jupyter plugin at https://smoolak.com/git/Smoolak/nvcc4jupyter.git
+This is an adaptation of the nvcc4jupyter plugin at https://github.com/frehseg/nvcc4jupyter

-We include the CUDA sample directory and the compilation option -arch=sm_35 to make plugin work for older GPUs (useful in Colab).
+Programmer can add `compiler flags` to `compiler_flags` in [nvcc_plugin.py](nvcc_plugin.py).